Ella and Mr Adventure

 Can’t we just hire a normal car, I said.
 It’s cheaper, I argued.
 And stay in this cute little airbnb cottage and drive from there…I pleaded.

 “It is completely safe and completely beautiful, you will actually love it,” said Mr Adventure, an Australian who loves camping and has actually done the Ring road in a campervan in Iceland before.
-As part of our honeymoon trip Mr Adventure requested that I sleep in a van for six nights and re-visit his favourite landscapes of Iceland.
+As part of our honeymoon trip Mr Adventure requested that I sleep in a van for six nights and re-visit his favorite landscapes of Iceland.
 Reluctant (but keen to avoid an early divorce) I negotiated down to three nights in the van and a deal was struck; we were going campervanning in Iceland.

 Now, don’t get me wrong, I have nothing against gorgeous landscapes and sublime natural phenomena, I have even been camping before (I have!) but being an anxious person I still thought of the isolation, the lack of readily available help, thoughts like “what will happen if I can’t find a shower for three days”, “what if I can’t sleep”, “what if we break down and are stuck in a snow drift”…”what if one of us gets sick and we are in the middle of nowhere!”.
 You know, completely normal thoughts.